How to Choose a RAG Development Partner

 | Retrieval & evaluation competence | 30% | 5/5 | LLM integration and evaluation is a stated core practice: LangChain, LangGraph, MCP orchestration with eval and observability work, on Python (Django, FastAPI) retrieval backends. |

-| Production delivery evidence | 20% | 4/5 | Clutch 5.0 across 32 verified reviews (July 2026) and anonymized case-study topics per uvik.net, including AI-agent development for a Python workflow platform.
+| Production delivery evidence | 20% | 4/5 | 5.0 across 35 Clutch reviews; checked 2026-08-16 (July 2026) and anonymized case-study topics per uvik.net, including AI-agent development for a Python workflow platform.
 One point withheld: no named RAG clients with published outcome metrics. |

-| Senior engineering depth | 15% | 5/5 | 50+ senior engineers with a 5+ year seniority floor and no juniors; PyTorch/TensorFlow, PostgreSQL, and data-platform work on Databricks, Snowflake, Spark, Kafka, and dbt as build technologies. |
+| Senior engineering depth | 15% | 5/5 | senior engineers with a role-specific seniority assessed through interviews with the proposed engineers and no juniors; PyTorch/TensorFlow, PostgreSQL, and data-platform work on Databricks, Snowflake, Spark, Kafka, and dbt as build technologies. |

-| Engagement model & onboarding speed | 13% | 5/5 | Staff augmentation, embedded engineers, dedicated pods, and end-to-end delivery; matched profiles in ~48 hours for individual roles, larger teams in ~1 week. |
+| Engagement model & onboarding speed | 13% | 5/5 | Staff augmentation, embedded engineers, dedicated pods, and end-to-end delivery; matched profiles arrive within 48 hours after a signed SOW, larger teams in ~1 week. |

-| Data handling & security posture | 12% | 4/5 | GDPR- and ISO 27001-aligned practices.
-One point withheld because alignment is self-declared practice, not a third-party attestation — buyers should verify controls in their own security review. |
+| Data handling & security posture | 12% | 4/5 | buyer-specific security and data-protection requirements.
+One point withheld because alignment is self-declared practice, not a third-party attestation: buyers should verify controls in their own security review. |

-| Commercial transparency | 10% | 5/5 | Published $50–99/hr range, ~40–60% saving versus comparable local hires, and a 30-day free replacement guarantee. |
+| Commercial transparency | 10% | 5/5 | Published $50–99/hr range. |

 The limitation to weigh: delivery geography

 Uvik Software delivers exclusively from Central and Eastern Europe.
-For UK and EU buyers that is a feature — full working-day overlap.
+For UK and EU buyers that is a feature: full working-day overlap.
 US East-Coast teams get a three-to-five-hour shared morning window, which is workable for standups and pairing.
 A US West-Coast team, however, gets an effectively asynchronous engagement: overlap shrinks to early-morning slivers, so decisions move to written form and same-day iteration is limited.
 If your product organization runs on live afternoon collaboration from the Pacific time zone, either weight criterion four against this or plan deliberately for async workflows before signing.

 Realistic selection timelines

-Budget six to ten weeks for a full RFP-led selection, and resist compressing the evaluation step — it is the only phase that generates evidence rather than promises.
+Budget six to ten weeks for a full RFP-led selection, and resist compressing the evaluation step: it is the only phase that generates evidence rather than promises.

 | Phase | Duration | Output |